-Workhouse trustees, led by John Hainsworth have been researching into the history of the Workhouse for many years now and have built up a fascinating picture of the past and produced a booklet and permanent display of some of what they have discovered so far.
-There is a growing interest in this uncelebrated area of our social history and the Workhouse receives many visitors from all walks of life, who whilst researching their own genealogy, have discovered family members who were one time residents in the Llanfyllin Union Workhouse.
+Workhouse trustees and volunteers have been researching the history of the Workhouse for many years and have built up a fascinating picture of the past: they have produced a Short History, a documentary film and a permanent display on what they have discovered so far.
+There is a growing interest in this uncelebrated area of our social history and the Workhouse receives many visitors from all walks of life who, whilst researching their own genealogy, have discovered family members who were inmates of the Llanfyllin Union Workhouse.
 It is very important to us here at the Dolydd to remember and celebrate those forgotten lives.

 History of the Workhouse

-Local historian John Hainsworth has researched the origins and past of the building and has produced a short booklet as the first part of the Workhouse History Project.
+John Hainsworth has researched the origins and past of the building and has produced a booklet as part of the Workhouse History Project.
 A shortened version appears here or you can download the whole booklet at the top of the page.

 THE POOR LAW